EspoTek/Labrador/README.md

 All hardware files (schematics, PCB) are licenced under Creative Commons 4.0 (CC BY-NC-SA).  https://creativecommons.org/licenses/by-nc-sa/4.0/

-The intention is to move to a less restrictive licence in future, where commercial hardware derivatives are allowed but the use of the Labrador name or any branding is not.
-If anyone knows how to implement such a licence, I'm all ears.

 # Building from Source
 I use Qt Creator to build the software interface. https://www.qt.io/download-open-source/